inparallel/pusherpp/README.md

 + Supports triggering a particular event on one or multiple channels
 + Duplicate messages can be avoided
 + Supports querying application state
-+ Calls to Pusher can go through HTTP and HTTPS
++ Calls to Pusher can go through HTTP or HTTPS

 Examples
 --------